-It will become harder for you to entice people interested in your art as the competition proceeds to grow.
+It will become harder for you to entice people interested in your art as the competition grows.

 According to Adobe, 2016 holiday shopping reached $91.7 billion dollars in e-commerce sales from November 1, 2016 – December 31, 2016.
 Total online sales growth was 11%.

-The revenue generated from online sales has continued to increase year after year, and it does not look like it will slow down anytime soon.
+The revenue generated from online sales has continued to increase yearly, and it does not look like it will slow down anytime soon.

 What Are Your Customers Searching For

 The key phrases and questions you want to be ranked for in the search results should be the primary focus of the content on your art gallery, art blog, and social media platforms.

-This information will provide you additional content to cover, and in time you will become an authority on those topics.
+This information will provide you with additional content to cover, and you will become an authority on those topics in time.